Saikrupa6789/OIBSIP/README.md

 ## Customization

-Feel free to customize the styles and layout in the `style.css` file to match your preferences.
+Feel free to customize the styles and layout in the `styles.css` file to match your preferences.
 Additionally, you can enhance the program by adding features such as password encryption, user data storage, or additional user information on the profile page.

 ## Acknowledgments